-All relevant parties and system owners shall be identified and hold a retrospective meeting.

-- Retrospectives are best facilitated with an unbiased third party who was not involved with working the incident.
-The facilitator shall ask questions of meeting participants to illuminate the severity, impact, and any follow-ups. - Document the retrospective meeting. - Produce an incident report from the retrospective agenda, timeline, and meeting notes.
+- All relevant parties and system owners should be identified and invited to a retrospective meeting. - A draft agenda and disaster timeline should be sent to everyone before the retrospective meeting. - Retrospectives are best facilitated with an unbiased third party who was not involved with working the incident.
+The facilitator should ask questions of meeting participants to illuminate the severity, impact, and any follow-ups. - Document the retrospective meeting. - Produce an incident report from the retrospective agenda, timeline, and meeting notes.